ljg2gb/Candle_birthday_reminder_appBE/README.md

 * Once you have the backend server running (run `rails s`), you can go into the frontend repo you cloned down, and in another terminal tab type `npm install` and then `npm start`.
 This will prompt the application to start.

-* From there you can navigate through the website seen in the video above
+* From there you can navigate through the site.

    * You can login or signup